 “Build a list of 50 validated prospects per day matching our ICP, with verified email addresses and LinkedIn profiles” is a KPI.

 Be specific.
 Put it in writing.
-Make sure they understand what hitting the target looks like.
+Make sure they understand what hitting the target looks like before they start.

-Tell your new hire during the interview: “We’ll start you at $X/hour.
+Tell your new hire during the interview: “We’ll start you at $X per hour.
 After three months, if you’re consistently hitting your targets and the quality is strong, we’ll review your rate.”

 Then actually do it.

 You don’t have to give a raise every three months forever.
 But that first review matters.
-It shows you’re paying attention.
-It shows their performance matters.
+It shows you’re paying attention and that their performance has real consequences.

 The best Filipino remote workers aren’t just chasing the highest rate.
-They’re looking for employers who value them and recognize good work.
+They’re looking for employers who recognize good work.

 Sample Job Post Structure With Fair Pay

-Let me show you what a realistic job post looks like.
+Here’s what a realistic mid-level job post looks like.

 Position: Lead Generation Specialist (Mid-Level)